codeclimate/codeclimate-rubocop/config/contents/style/expand_path_arguments.md

-This cop checks for use of the `File.expand_path` arguments.
+Checks for use of the `File.expand_path` arguments.
 Likewise, it also checks for the `Pathname.new` argument.

 Contrastive bad case and good case are alternately shown in